 Consider in Hospital OPD or in channel centers, there are patients waiting in a queue according to the appointments.
 A doctor gives treatments to patients, but the hospital provides a way to sequence the patients according to appointment number.
 Once a doctor arrives, then loop the patient’s queue by hospital nurses just like an iterator.

 In this scenario, doctors expose patients to investigate their health.
-But the hospital plans patients in a sequential manner.
+However the hospital plans patients in a sequential manner.
 Let’s move into a class diagram of this scenario and then move into the implementation.

 Iterator Design Pattern in Java